- What types of personal information BJE might collect;

 BJE aims to keep all personal information that it holds accurate, complete and up-to-date.

 We encourage you to tell us if you change your contact details.
-If you believe that any information that we hold about you is incorrect, incomplete or out-of-date, please contact BJE on (02) 9365 7900 and ask for the Office Manager.
+If you believe that any information that we hold about you is incorrect, incomplete or out-of-date, please contact BJE on (02) 9365 7900 and ask for the Business Manager.
 Alternately, you may wish to email our Office Manager at email@example.com

 BJE is required by law to keep some types of information for certain periods of time.
 In particular, the Health Privacy Principles impose certain obligations about the length of time that health records must be stored.
 If we no longer require your personal information, we will generally destroy or de-identify that information.
 However, the BJE reserves the right to retain personal information for a period longer than for which it is required to retain the information, if BJE considers that it is necessary, and as long as it is in accordance with the Principles and the Health Privacy Principles.